albumentations-team/autoalbument/README.md

 # AutoAlbument

-AutoAlbument is an AutoML tool that learns image augmentation policies from data.
+AutoAlbument is an AutoML tool that learns image augmentation policies from data using the [Faster AutoAugment algorithm](https://arxiv.org/abs/1911.06987).
 It relieves the user from manually selecting augmentations and tuning their parameters.
 AutoAlbument provides a complete ready-to-use configuration for an augmentation pipeline.

 AutoAlbument supports image classification and semantic segmentation tasks.